plandes/util/doc/command-line.md

 ## Harness and Simple Example

-To start, and a good place to jump right in, a minimalist example is provided.
-The [fsinfo.py] example provides an example of how to use the command line harness, which is a class that provides a command line interface, [Jupyter notebooks] and the Python REPL to the an [application context].
+To start, and a good place to jump right in, the [template](../#template) section's example is expanded (see [fsinfo.py] for the complete example).
+It provides an example of how to use the command line harness, which is a class that provides a command line interface, [Jupyter notebooks] and the Python REPL to the an [application context].

 In the [fsinfo.py] example, this application context is defined inline in INI
 format: